Professor Ingo Cornils

 - Website: Utopian Thoughts | Twitter | Googlescholar | ORCID

-In 2016 my monograph 'Writing the Revolution.
-The Construction of 1968 in Germany' was published.
-This book argues that writing about '1968', in its German context, is no longer about the historical events or the aims and objectives of a by-gone counter-cultural movement, but rather about a moral touchstone, a unique identifier of social groups, and an identity construct, to keep alive a utopian agenda that continues to fire the imagination.
+My monograph 'Writing the Revolution.
+The Construction of 1968 in Germany' (2016, pbk 2020) argues that writing about '1968', in its German context, is no longer about the historical events or the aims and objectives of a by-gone counter-cultural movement, but rather about a moral touchstone, a unique identifier of social groups, and an identity construct, to keep alive a utopian agenda that continues to fire the imagination.
 It demonstrates that the representation of 1968 as a ‘foundational myth’ suits a number of surprisingly heterogeneous groups, and that even the myth’s deconstruction strengthens it.
 Most importantly, it shows how a small group of determined writers, intellectuals, journalists and academics have kept ‘1968’ in the foreground of public debate for half a century, thereby ensuring that the experience of this ‘utopian moment’ (Jay Winter) maintains its subversive potential.
+Read a blogpost about the origins of the book.
 The book has received excellent reviews in Modern Language Review, German Quarterly, German Studies Review, Journal of European Studies, sehepunkte, and Theory & Event.
 Hans Kundnani, writing in the Times Literary Supplement, described it as “[A]n illuminating meta-history, not so much about 1968 as about the representation and mythologization of it.”
 Stuart Parkes, writing in the Journal of Contemporary European Studies, declared that “this volume […] confirms the status of the author as a leading British-based expert in the area.”

-My new monograph, 'Beyond Tomorrow.
-German Science Fiction and Utopian Thought in the 20th and 21st Century' is scheduled for publication in 2020, The book explores the question of how humanity can match its technological progress with an appropriate social, ethical and moral progress.
+My latest monograph, 'Beyond Tomorrow.
+German Science Fiction and Utopian Thought in the 20th and 21st Centuries' (2020) explores the question of how humanity can match its technological progress with an appropriate social, ethical and moral progress.
 In an era in which scientific and technological advances have revolutionised our capabilities to radically alter ourselves and the physical world around us, literary responses have become increasingly dystopian in outlook.
 They reflect the fears and misgivings about: increasingly porous boundaries (global communication network, virtual realities, national identities, cosmetic surgery); conceptual paradigm shifts (artificial intelligence, quantum physics, nanotechnology, genetic engineering, gender reassignment); and persistent global challenges (climate change, food production and war/terrorism), all of which require a new form of consciousness (cf. Yuval Noah Harari’s Homo Deus).
 Since the turn of the millennium, German writers have increasingly engaged with the moral and ethical dilemmas created by these challenges.
 Building on the rich tradition of of German Utopian Thought and German Science Fiction from Kurd Lasswitz (1848-1910) to Carl Amery (1922-2005), they explore in thoughtful and accessible mind-experiments the dangers and limits of our new capabilities, and also the opportunities should we succeed in harnessing the potential inherent in these paradigm changes.
 Beneath their dystopian guise, these writers attempt Zukunftsbewältigung: valuable strategies that may help us cope with an uncertain but also unwritten future.
+Read a blogpost about the origins of the book.
+Reviews: Zeitschrift für Fantastikforschung; German Studies Review; Modern Language Review; Monatshefte, German Politics and Society, and Journal of the Fantastic in the Arts .

-- with Neale Cunningham (Tokyo): Magister Mundi?
-Hermann Hesse’s Global Impact
+- a volume, with Neale Cunningham (Tokyo): Hermann Hesse’s Global Impact: Past, Present, Future

 I am also one of the organisers of the Transcultural Fantastic, a research project based at the University of Leeds focusing on the local and global traditions, and the potential, of the fantastic from an intercultural and interdisciplinary perspective.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>